wcko87/rabi-ribi-maps/maps/platforming_tricks_tutorial/index.md

 * Play on **Story Mode**.
   - difficulty / mode does not matter
   - You can play on Speedrun Mode too, but you can't talk to NPCs in Speedrun Mode.

+# Changelog

+### v1.10
+- Add more indicators (red tiles, arrows, tile counters, helper rails)
+- Modify 4-tile zip slightly
+- Add hidden slide zip room
+- Fix a number of bugs (e.g. npcs despawning)
+- Fix a number of issues in the text
+- Make some room entrances slightly more visible (so that players are less likely to miss them)
+- Fix a few non-intended methods to do some jumps
+- Make small adjustments to some jumps

+### v1.01
+- Minor text fixes
+- Add a 5th indicator tile for the 4-tile slide jump zip

 # Videos